A restriction isomorphism for zero-cycles with coefficients in Milnor K-theory: Torsion

-In this section we prove finiteness theorems for torsion subgroups of some higher Chow groups of zero-cycles with coefficients in Milnor K-theory for smooth (projective) schemes over $p$-adic local fields and finite fields.
-These theorems generealise results of \cite{CSS82} (see also \cite{CSS83}) and \cite{Sz00}.
-Many of the proofs are very similar.
+In this section we prove finiteness theorems for torsion subgroups of some higher Chow groups of zero-cycles with coefficients in Milnor K-theory for smooth (projective) schemes over non-Archimedean local fields.
+These theorems generalise results of \cite{CSS82} (see also \cite{CSS83}) and \cite{Sz00}.

-\begin{notat} For an abelian groups $A$ we denote by $A[n]$ the kernel of the multiplication by $n$.
-For a prime $l$ we denote by $A\{l\}$ the $l$-primary torsion subgroups of $A$ and by $A_{\text{tors}}$ the entire torsion subgroup of $A$.
+\begin{notat} For an abelian group $A$ we denote by $A[n]$ the kernel of the multiplication by $n$.
+For a prime $l$ we denote by $A\{l\}$ the $l$-primary torsion subgroups of $A$ and by $A_{\mathrm{tors}}$ the entire torsion subgroup of $A$.

-For $X$ a scheme we denote by $\mathcal{H}^q(\mu_n^{\otimes m})$ the Zariski sheaf associated to the presheaf $U\mapsto H^q(U,\mu_n^{\otimes m})$. \end{notat}
+For $X$ a scheme we denote by $\mathcal{H}^q(\mu_n^{\otimes m})$ the Zariski sheaf associated to the presheaf $U\mapsto H^q_{\et}(U,\mu_n^{\otimes m})$. \end{notat}